Browse by . . .

 New Yorkers have been waiting for a museum like this.
 The New Museum of Contemporary Art even looks like gifts waiting for someone to open them.
 Its seven stories rise casually over the Bowery like boxes stacked under the tree.
 For those who prefer a secular holiday, they come without gift wrapping in the cool grays of winter rain.
 They look past the white stone of older institutions or the glass of condos rising left and right.

 Frank Lloyd Wright designed the Guggenheim Museum's broadening spiral as a challenge to New York City's "boxment."
 The New Museum's structure manages to do just that while embracing the box.
 But will it offer a gift to contemporary art, though, or will it defer to the buzz of the Lower East Side and the latest Chelsea trends?
-As will appear in an accompanying series of reviews, the opening group show, "Unmonumental," reinforces the mixed messages of the building itself, while uptown names fit as comfortably on the Lower East Side as if on permanent happy hour.
-Sanaa's New Museum of Contemporary Art (photo by FrontInc., 2007)
+As will appear in an accompanying series of reviews, the opening group show, "Unmonumental," reinforces the mixed messages of the building itself.
+A postscript looks at the architecture one year later, with delightful help from a parody by Howard Saunders.

 At the New Museum, a glass lobby front allows just a peek inside, cut off by the winding metal back of the bookstore shelves.
 A slim row of windows at the fifth floor gives the museum's tiny education center a view down Prince Street.
 They offer much-needed relief from the room's low ceilings.

-Otherwise the blank, cantilevered shapes pay wry homage to Marcel Breuer's Brutalist design of the Whitney.
+Otherwise the blank, cantilevered shapes pay wry homage to Marcel Breuer's Brutalist architecture for the Whitney on Madison Avenue.
+(Up in Boston, with the Institute of Contemporary Art, Diller Scofidio + Renfro preferred to confront that past.)
 The gray mesh siding may hint, too, at his aluminum and steel Bauhaus furniture, and similar materials add decorative notes within.
 The pile also has fun with a modern museum's proverbial white cube.
 At the same time, its plainness, damaged concrete floors, and warehouse interiors fit right in for now with its disappearing industrial neighbors.

 In other words, the New Museum sends more mixed messages than an interview with Andy Warhol.
 It can look austere or ethereal, one of a kind or a tribute, the end of an era or the seed of the Lower East Side's future.
 It can look spacious, dramatic, or too cramped even to allow seating.
 No wonder the word got out, and anyone looking for the old New Museum in any of its incarnations will be in for a surprise.
 Call it the new new New Museum.